-In the process of commissioning aLIGO it became apparent that the interferometers show an enhanced coupling from PSL beam jitter fluctuations into the GW channel.
-Alternative laser designs with lower beam jitter noise might be required for A+.
-Solid-state amplifier and fiber amplifier are possible laser candidates with lower beam jitter.
-Such systems should be characterized and it should be investigated if such amplifiers can replace the aLIGO high power oscillator.
+In the ongoing process of commissioning the aLIGO PSL it became apparent that maintaining a stable, but one of a kind, PSL is a demanding task.
+Alternative laser designs with lower noise might and/or better longevity are required for A+.
+Solid-state amplifier systems are possible laser candidates with potential better noise characteristics.
+Such systems need to be investigated.